 If a faculty or staff member is interested in a student's contact with Personal Counseling, information can best be obtained directly from the student.
 It should be noted that students are not bound by the same promises of confidentiality that psychologists are obliged to keep.

 What if Other Issues Arise?

-The Personal Counseling provides consultation services to faculty, staff, and administrators.
+The Personal Counseling staff provides consultation services to faculty, staff, and administrators.
 These consultations often focus on concerns for students, behavioral problems which occur in classrooms or on campus, or other issues that may have important psychological dimensions.
-Our staff is available 8:00 a.m. to 3:30 p.m., Monday through Friday, and Tuesday and Wednesday to 6:30 p.m. each week by appointment.
-Please call us at (626) 585-7273 or stop by Room L108.
+Please call us at (626) 585-7273 or stop by D203 during our office hours.

 This guide was prepared by Kent T. Yamauchi, Ph.D., Counseling Psychologist.

 Special acknowledgment for the technical assistance in the development of this handout is given to the Center for Counseling & Student Development of the University of Delaware and to the University Counseling Services at the Virginia Polytechnic Institute & State University.